unic8s/hd2_macropad/README.md

 Based on an affordable IoT platform device with a capacitive touchscreen it's very handy for a PC since it's connected via Bluetooth as a keyboard input device.

-> HELLDIVERS and PS5 a registered trademarks of SONY INTERACTIVE ENTERTAINMENT LLC
+> HELLDIVERS and PS5 a registered trademarks of SONY INTERACTIVE ENTERTAINMENT LLC.

 ## Prerequesites
 - The specific device [JC3248W535](https://s.click.aliexpress.com/e/_DneMCLR)